 - You may not sublet or rent out your property after buying

 For more information on eligibility, see the Government’s guidelines.

 What happens after 5 years Help to Buy?

 Once you’ve had your equity loan for 5 years, you will start paying interest on the loan.
 In year 6 you will start paying the initial rate of 1.75%.
 This rate will then increase every year according to the Retail Prices Index (RPI) measure of inflation, plus 1% – until your loan is fully paid off.

-The UK Government will lend up to 20% of the cost of your newly-built property (40% if you are buying a property in London), through an Equity Loan.
-You need at least 5% deposit but may pay more.
-For the first five years you will not be charged interest on the Government loan.
+Under the scheme, the UK Government lent up to 20% of the cost of your newly-built property (40% if you are buying a property in London), through an Equity Loan.
+You needed at least 5% deposit but you could also pay more.
+For the first five years, the Government don’t charge you interest on the loan.

 Help to Buy: what are the negatives?